-After receiving such an assignment, you have probably thought a lot about how to start an essay the right way.
-In this article, we will try our best to answer that question and discuss how to begin an essay and:
+After receiving such an assignment, you have probably thought a lot about the right way to begin.
+In this article, we will answer that question and discuss how to write an effective opening paragraph that will:

 - Introduce the subject matter of your assignment.